 How do I record a cash advance?

-You may wish to give a "cash advance" to a member of your team so that they can make cash purchases with your organisation's money for an upcoming project.
-This help guide article will explain how you can record this in ExpensePlus using a new Petty Cash account.
+You may wish to give a 'cash advance' to a member of your team so that they can make cash purchases with your organisation's money for an upcoming project, event, or trip.

 Step 1: Set up a new Petty Cash account for your cash advance

-Note: to add a new Petty Cash account, you will need to be a finance team user
+Note: to add a new Petty Cash account, you will need to be a Finance Team user.

-To do this, head to your system settings screen and choose Bank, Petty Cash & Payment Processor Accounts, then under Petty Cash accounts, choose Add Petty Cash Account.
 In the pop-up that appears, give your new Petty Cash account a clear and unique name, and add access for any ExpensePlus users who will need it.

-Click Submit to create your new Petty Cash account.
+Click 'Submit' to create your new Petty Cash account.
 You'll now see it listed in the Petty Cash module in ExpensePlus.

 Step 2: Transfer money into your new Petty Cash account

-Option 1: bank transfer to team member OR option 2: cash withdrawal from bank account
+Option 1: bank transfer to team member or option 2: cash withdrawal from bank account

-If you have sent a bank transfer to your team member OR withdrawn cash from your bank account to give to the team member, code this in the Bank Matching screen as a Withdrawal of Petty Cash and select your new Petty Cash account (made in step 1) under the Transaction Details section.
+If you have sent a bank transfer to your team member or withdrawn cash from your bank account to give to the team member, code this in the Bank Matching screen as a 'Withdrawal of Petty Cash'.

 Option 3: withdrawing from another Petty Cash account

-If you have taken cash from another Petty Cash account, you need to code a Transfer between Petty Cash accounts.
+If you have taken cash from another Petty Cash account, you need to code a 'Transfer between Petty Cash accounts'.
 This is done in the Petty Cash module.

 Whichever option you have chosen, your new Petty Cash account (in this example, named "Cash advance - Bake Sale ingredients") will now have an opening balance against which expenditure can be recorded.